mocnik-science/Empiric/docs/pageQuestionnaire.md

 </choice>
 ```

-The following properties are available:
+The following properties can be used:

 | Key | Mandatory | Default | Meaning |
 | --- | --------- | ------- | ------- |